-Rule 44.0 Transfer of Cases - (Reserved)
+Rule 44.0 Transfer of Cases-(Reserved)

-Reports to the court regarding recommendations for disposition, including any required supervision plans and service plans, and reports pertaining to review hearings shall be submitted to the court in writing at least three (3) working days prior to the scheduled hearing date.
+Reports to the court regarding recommendations for disposition, including any required supervision plans and service plans, and reports pertaining to review hearings, shall be submitted to the court in writing at least three working days before the scheduled hearing date.
+Adopted April 29, 2008, effective July 1, 2008.

-Ch.C.
-Art.
-891 requires that a copy of the predisposition report be provided to the district attorney and attorney for the child at least three (3) days prior to the scheduled disposition.
+La.
+Child.
+Code art.
+891 requires that a copy of the predisposition report be provided to the district attorney and attorney for the child at least three days prior tobefore the scheduled disposition.

-Rule 44.2 Alternative Dispute Resolutions - (Reserved)
+Rule 44.2 Alternative Dispute Resolutions-(Reserved)

-Rule 44.3 Progressive Sanctions - (Reserved)
+Rule 44.3 Progressive Sanctions-(Reserved)